 The project site includes 13 acres of the eastern and northwestern portions of Hancock Park and broadly encompasses what is known as La Brea Tar Pits, which includes the George C. Page Museum (Page Museum).
+In 1960, a portion of the land within Hancock Park was dedicated to the creation, development and maintenance of the LACMA campus.1 Over several decades, the LACMA portion of the site has been altered and undergone expansion.
 LACMA's portion of the 23-acre Hancock Park has been almost entirely developed.
 In contrast, the property known as La Brea Tar Pits is generally a park-like setting.